The torus trick for configuration categories: Perturbation and tolerance

 We have this already because $V$ belongs either to $X^\lean$, in which case $\omega_V$ comes with the package $f$, or $V$ belongs to $X^\fat$, in which case $f^!(V)=\iota(V)$ and we define $\omega_V$ to be the bijection induced by the inclusion of $V$ in $\iota(V)$.
 It remains only to test for naturality.
 Suppose that $U$ and $V$ are elements of $X_0$ (multipatches in $L$) such that $U\subset V$.
 Then we must show that the diagram of finite sets

 commutes.
-We must not take for granted that $f^!(U)$ is contained in $f^!(V)$.
-The cases where $U$ and $V$ are both in $X^\lean$ or both in $X^\fat$ are nevertheless trivial.
-Therefore we may assume that $U$ belongs to $X^\lean_0$ and $V$ belongs to $X^\fat_0$.
+Since $f^!$ is a derived thing, we must not take for granted that $f^!(U)$ is contained in $f^!(V)$.
+The cases where $U$ and $V$ are both in $X^\lean$ or both in $X^\fat$ are nevertheless trivi\-al. Therefore we may assume that $U$ belongs to $X^\lean_0$ and $V$ belongs to $X^\fat_0$.
 Then~\eqref{eqn-ufincheck} simplifies to

-Reasoning as in lemma~\ref{lem-ufinradical}, we can reduce to the situation where $\pi_0(U)$ has only one element.
-More precisely, let $U_0$ be a connected component of $U$.
-Then~\eqref{eqn-ufincheck2} expands to
+As stated in section~\ref{sec-models}, after lemma~\ref{lem-itsenough}, we can reduce to the situation where $\pi_0(U)$ has only one element.
+Assuming this, let $V_0$ be the connected component of $V$ containing $U$.

-Here the upper square commutes, and the deformed triangle commutes because we have $f^!(V\supset U\supset U_0)$, an element in degree $2$ of $\varphi\cconfig(M)$.
-So if the outer rectangle in~\eqref{eqn-ufincheck3} commutes for every choice of component $U_0\subset U$, then the lower square commutes. --- Now we may assume that $U$ has only one connected component.
-Let $V_0$ be the connected component of $V$ containing $U$.
 Then $(V_0\supset U)$ is an element of $X$ in degree $1$, and $(V\supset V_0\supset U)$ is an element of $X$ in degree $2$, and so diagram~\eqref{eqn-ufincheck2} can be expanded as follows:

-Here the upper square commutes for a trivial reason, and the lower square commutes for another trivial reason.
+Here the upper square commutes because $\pi_0(\iota(V_0))$ has only one element, and the lower square commutes because $\pi_0$ is a functor.
 The deformed triangle commutes because we have the element $f^!(V\supset V_0\supset U)$ in degree 2 of $\cconfig(M)$.
 So~\eqref{eqn-ufincheck4} commutes, and therefore~\eqref{eqn-ufincheck} commutes.

 Next and last order of business in this proof: showing that the inclusion of $X$ in $Y:=\skel_r\cconfig(L;\alpha)$ is a conservatization map.
 There is a good reason why this should be so: the inclusion $X\hookrightarrow Y$ has a factorization